SesethuLeGeeGoniwe/alx-pre_course/README.md

 Hell,
-My ream is currently up to date
+My readme is currently up to date